taskworld/async-operations-logging/README.md

 # Logging of asynchronous operations in JavaScript.

-Ok, let’s assume that we are building an application computes loads the data from the database (asynchronously) and generates a report like this:
+Ok, let’s assume that we are building an application loads some data from the database (asynchronously) and generates a report like this:

 ```js
 // version0.js